-Utility Reimbursement [24 CFR 982.514(b); 982.514(c)]
+Utility Reimbursement [24 CFR 982.514(b); 982.514]

-When the PHA subsidy for a family exceeds the rent to owner, the family is due a utility reimbursement.
+Utility reimbursement occurs when any applicable utility allowance for tenant-paid utilities exceeds the TTP.
 HUD permits the PHA to pay the reimbursement to the family or directly to the utility provider.